atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

 ## 6. Activate vulnerability policy and push a change

-Navigate to the Overview tab in the [Atomist web app](https://dso.atomist.com), and activate the policy on your new repo.
+Navigate to the Overview tab in the [Atomist web app](https://dso.atomist.com){: target="_blank"}, and activate the policy on your new repo.

 ![PolicyEnable](img/ratchet/PolicyEnable.png)